rubensworks/PhD-Thesis/content/generating/discussion.md

 This platform is being developed within the HOBBIT project and aims to provide an environment for benchmarking RDF systems for Big Linked Data.
-The platform provides several default dataset generators, including PoDiGG, which can be used to benchmark systems.
+The platform provides several default dataset generators, including PoDiGG, which can be used to benchmark RDF systems.

 PoDiGG, and its generated datasets are being used in the [ESWC Mighty Storage Challenge 2017 and 2018](cite:cites mocha2017).
 The first task of this challenge consists of RDF data ingestion into triple stores,